omkarfadtare/Python-programming/README.md

 ### Indentation in Python:
 - Indentation is like the blank space at the start of a line in your code.
 It's used to organize your code visually and tell the computer which parts of the code belong together, like grouping lines in a function or loop.

+### Indexing in Python:
+- Indexing in Python refers to the process of accessing individual elements within a data structure, such as a string, list, tuple, or other sequence types, using their position or index.

 ### Comments in Python:
 - Comments are lines in the code that are ignored by the compiler or interpreter during program execution.
 - They are used to provide explanations or context within the code for better understanding.